reidmorrison/symmetric-encryption/README.md

   field :encrypted_bank_account_number,    :type => String,  :encrypted => true
   field :encrypted_social_security_number, :type => String,  :encrypted => true
   field :encrypted_life_history,           :type => String,  :encrypted => {:compress => true, :random_iv => true}

+  # Encrypted fields are _always_ stored in Mongo as a String
+  # To get the result back as an Integer, Symmetric Encryption can do the
+  # necessary conversions by specifying the internal type as an option
+  # to :encrypted
+  # #see SymmetricEncryption::COERCION_TYPES for full list of types
+  field :encrypted_age,                    :type => String, :encrypted => {:type => :integer}
 end

 # Create a new user document